Prior shift estimation for positive unlabeled data through the lens of kernel embedding

-The problem of inference under a class prior shift, also known in the literature as a label shift, has been extensively studied and several methods have been developed to estimate the probability of the class prior for the target data as well as to modify the classifier to take the shift into account \cite{SaerensLatinneDecaestecker2002,LiptonWangSmola2018,Gargetal2020,Iyer2014,Vaz2019}.
-We note that in business applications evaluation of proportion of each label on unlabeled data set (known as a quantification task) is frequently more needed than classification itself.
+The problem of inference under class prior shift, known in the literature as label shift, has been extensively studied and several methods have been developed to estimate the probability of the class prior for the target data as well as to modify the classifier to take the shift into account \citep{SaerensLatinneDecaestecker2002,LiptonWangSmola2018,Gargetal2020,Iyer2014,Vaz2019}.
+We note that in business applications evaluation of proportion of each label on unlabeled data set (known as quantification task) is frequently even more needed than classification itself.
 This is particularly important for applications tracking trends (see \cite{Forman2008} and \cite{Gonzales2017} for the review).
-However, methods developed for a label shift problem require fully labeled source data and thus cannot be directly applied to the problem considered here.
-Thus, the important endeavour is to estimate the target class prior directly, possibly avoiding label prediction for source and target samples.
+However, methods developed for label shift problem require fully labeled source data and thus cannot be directly applied to the problem considered here.
+Whence the important endeavour is to estimate the target class prior directly, possibly avoiding label prediction for source and target samples.
 Surprisingly, despite its obvious importance, this problem has been rarely discussed.
 The only example up to now is \cite{Nakajima23} where an approach based on estimation of ratio of densities for positive and mixture distribution is proposed.
 Its authors, however, focus mainly on properties of the ensuing classifier, not on the properties of label shift estimator.